earthcube/scheduler/docs/eco_deploy.md

 ## Deploy

 ### Deploy Dagster in Portainer
-You will need to deploy dagster contiainers to portainer, for a docker swarm
+You will need to deploy dagster containers to portainer, for a docker swarm
-0. get the portatinaer url, and auth token
+0. get the portainer url, and auth token
 0. SSH to the  make hosting the docker.

 1. Pull scheduler repo